Hattie McDaniel: Reception and 1939 Academy Awards

-For her performance as the enslaved house servant who repeatedly scolds her owner's daughter, Scarlett O'Hara (Vivien Leigh), and scoffs at Rhett Butler (Clark Gable), McDaniel won the 1939 Academy Award for Best Supporting Actress, the first Black actor to have been nominated and win an Oscar.
+For her performance as the enslaved house servant who repeatedly scolds her owner's daughter, Scarlett O'Hara (Vivien Leigh), and scoffs at Rhett Butler (Clark Gable), McDaniel won the 1939 Academy Award for Best Supporting Actress, the first black actor to have been nominated for and to win an Oscar.
 "I loved Mammy", McDaniel said when speaking to the white press about the character.
 "I think I understood her because my own grandmother worked on a plantation not unlike Tara".
+She similarly wrote to Mitchell, praising the author's "authenticity" in her portrayal of the Old South, echoing stories McDaniel had heard from her own grandmother.
 Her role in Gone with the Wind had alarmed some whites in the South; there were complaints that in the film she had been too "familiar" with her white owners.

 At least one writer pointed out that McDaniel's character did not significantly depart from Mammy's persona in Margaret Mitchell's novel, and that in both the film and the book, the much younger Scarlett speaks to Mammy in ways that would be deemed inappropriate for a Southern teenager of that era to speak to a much older white person, and that neither the book nor the film hints of the existence of Mammy's own children (dead or alive), her own family (dead or alive), a real name, or her desires to have anything other than a life at Tara, serving on a slave plantation.
 Moreover, while Mammy scolds the younger Scarlett, she never crosses Mrs. O'Hara, the more senior white woman in the household.
-Some critics felt that McDaniel not only accepted the roles but also in her statements to the press acquiesced to Hollywood's stereotypes, providing fuel for critics of those who were fighting for Black civil rights.
-Later, when McDaniel tried to take her "Mammy" character on a road show, Black audiences did not prove receptive.
+Some critics felt that McDaniel not only accepted the roles but also in her statements to the press acquiesced to Hollywood's stereotypes, providing fuel for critics of those who were fighting for black civil rights.
+Later, when McDaniel tried to take her "Mammy" character on a road show, black audiences did not prove receptive.